Exploring Work Ethic: How to Define and Showcase It

 Strong Work Ethic in the Workplace

-While there are many different skills an individual can have as a part of a healthy work ethic, in this section, we'll discuss some of the most important elements individuals can work to improve over time.
+While there are many different skills an individual can have as part of a healthy work ethic, in this section, we'll discuss some of the most important elements individuals can work to improve over time.

 Discipline